hencefarthing/hencefarthing.github.io/_drafts/2018-04-28-Digital-Security-Tips.md

 In the past week (from the day I started this post) two of my friends told me about three security risks.
 Not about some doofus who never sets passwords on anything, not about a naive tech user whose passwords are all '123'... but situations that could have been avoided if people were properly prepared.
 I have to be honest, I like to think of myself as smart with tech and security, but I don't know what I would do in these situations.
 Anyway, here are the events and some resources I found that *could* and / or *should* help prevent them happening to you:

-# Keeping naked photos of yourself on Facebook Messenger

 # Lost phone w/ naked photos of you and your lover on your phone

-# Facebook account getting hacked
+# Facebook account getting hacked & potentially embarrassing photos accessed
 - potentially useful resources:
 [Step 1 - Facebook's account-hacked page]{https://www.facebook.com/hacked)
 [Step 2 - Facebook guided help if account gets hacked](https://www.facebook.com/help/203305893040179)